Felecia M. Bell

-Felecia M. Bell is an American former actress best known for her roles in Days of Our Lives and General Hospital, as well as her portrayal of Jennifer Sisko in Star Trek: Deep Space Nine.
+Felecia M. Bell is a former American actress best known for her roles in Days of Our Lives and General Hospital, as well as her portrayal of Jennifer Sisko in Star Trek: Deep Space Nine.
 She also starred in the first season of the series Night Man.
 After retiring from acting in 2007, Bell became a holistic nutritionist.

 Life and career

 Bell was born in the Valley Village neighborhood of Los Angeles, California.

 Her first role was in a 1988 episode of Hunter.
 Following Hunter, Bell next was seen in the TV miniseries The Great Los Angeles Earthquake as Matubu's secretary.
 Later on in 1990, she would land the role of Glynnis Turner on Days of Our Lives.
 From December 1993 to July 1996, Bell was the third – and final – actress to play Dr. Simone Hardy on General Hospital In 1994, Bell appeared in Babyfever, her only feature film role.
 Bell would later go on to have roles in several different series, including three episodes of Star Trek: Deep Space Nine as Jennifer Sisko.
 She starred as Jessica Rodgers in the first season (1997–98) of the superhero series Night Man.
 Her last role was in a 2007 episode of Law & Order.

 As of May 2011, Bell was a holistic nutritionist, operating a service called Walk In Health, in Bayonne, New Jersey.